 With the summit at just below 6,000 meters, the altitude makes it a far more challenging climb than expected and pushes your body to adapt to the thin air, especially as you ascend to the summit over a very short period of time.
 But hey, it's called a charity 'challenge' for a reason and we take hundreds of customers a year up the mountain looking to fund raise for their chosen charity.

 Preparation is key and there are a number of factors you will need to consider before attempting your climb for charity.

-The first is fitness.
-Although no technical skills are needed, this is a long trek that takes you to a high altitude very quickly.
+The first is fitness, although no technical skills are needed, this is a long trek that takes you to a high altitude very quickly.
 Therefore, whilst we believe most people with a reasonable level of fitness can summit the mountain, we would strongly suggest training for the climb by conducting aerobic sessions, strength training and long hikes.
-For more information, please read our detailed page on training for Kilimanjaro here.

 The second thing to consider is what time of year you are planning to climb Kilimanjaro for charity.
 The two main seasons to trek the mountain are January to March and June to October.
 Whilst January to March is colder than the latter period, it is less crowded which often provides for a more relaxed trek.
 December is also a popular trekking time as it coincides with the festive holidays, however, it is the coldest period on the mountain and temperatures will get below zero at night.
 For more information on the best time to climb Kilimanjaro please click here.